Notes on Gravitational Physics: Supplement: Inferring the Minkowski metric from observer independence of the speed of light.

-One typically describes the group by picking a timelike direction $\widehat u$ and slicing the spacetime by spacelike hypersurfaces orthogonal to $\widehat u$.
-These are the surfaces of simultaneity of an observer whose velocity is $\widehat u$.
-The Lorentz group is generated by the rotations of these hypersurfaces and by boosts.
+One typically describes the group by picking a timelike direction $\widehat{\bm u}$ and slicing the spacetime by spacelike hypersurfaces orthogonal to $\widehat{\bm u}$.
+These are the surfaces of simultaneity of an observer whose 4-velocity is $\widehat{\bm u}$.
+The Lorentz group is generated by the rotations of these hypersurfaces and by boosts. \\ In an active description, a boost $\Lambda$ maps a point $P$ of Minkowski space to the point $\wt P = \Lambda(P)$.
+If $P$ has coordinates $(t, x, y, z)$, the coordinates of $\wt P$, for a boost in the $t$-$x$ plane are are given by